hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/extrude_mesh.rst

       depending on the *Individual* boolean input.

       When the *Individual* input is false, the node will find regions of connected faces and generate new "side" faces on the boundaries of those regions.
-If the whole mesh is selected and it is already a :term:`Manifold` shape, then result will just be that the whole mesh moves.
-Any vertices, edges or faces on the *inside* of the face regions are just moved, they are not duplicated.
+Any vertices, edges or faces on the *inside* of the regions simply are moved, not duplicated.
+If the whole mesh is selected and it is already a :term:`Manifold` shape, then the result will just be that the whole mesh gets resized.

 Output